 A lower G2 indicates a better model fit.
-The probability with which a strategy predicts an individual’s choices y at lottery problem j, is represented by fj(y).
-If a choice matches the prediction of the strategy, then fj(y) = 1-εi,k; if the choice does not match the strategy’s prediction, then fj(y) = εi,k, where ε (which was estimated from the data) represents a given participant’s i application error (0 ≤ ε ≤ .5) for strategy k across all choice problems.
+The probability with which a strategy predicts an individual’s choices y at lottery problem j is represented by fj(y).
+If a choice matches the prediction of the strategy, then fj(y) = 1-εi,k; if the choice does not match the strategy’s prediction, then fj(y) = εi,k, where ε (which was estimated from the data) represents a given participant’s i strategy application error (0 ≤ ε ≤ .5) for strategy k across all choice problems.
 Participants were then classified as following the strategy with the best goodness of fit.
-If for a participant the G2 of the best strategy was not better than G2 under random choice, the participant was classified as guessing (or using another strategy).
+If for a participant the G2 of the best strategy was not better than the value of G2 under random choice (i.e., assuming fj(y) = .5) the participant was classified as guessing (or using another strategy).
 As a measure of classification confidence, we calculated the Bayes Factor (BF) based on the differences of the Bayesian Information Criterion (BIC) of the best and second-best performing strategy (Eq.
 2):

 BF=exp⁡(-12∆BIC) (Eq.
 2)

-The BIC for best and second-best performing strategy was calculated from G2 as follows: G2 + 1*log(ntrials).
+The BIC for best and second-best performing strategy was calculated as follows: BIC = G2 + 1*log(ntrials).
 We report the median (across participants) BF for each condition.

 Affect ratings.
 Participants provided a rating of negative affect for each of the possible outcomes of the risky choice task.
-To examine whether there was a difference in affective ratings between the side effects and the corresponding monetary losses, we used a mixed-effects linear regression with type of outcome (side effect vs. monetary loss) as a fixed effect and random effects (random intercepts) for participants and stimuli.
+To examine whether there was a difference in affective ratings between the side effects and the corresponding monetary losses, we used a mixed-effects linear regression with type of outcome (side effect vs. monetary loss) as a fixed effect and random intercepts for participants and stimuli.

 Response times.
 To check the effectiveness of the time pressure manipulation, we compared response times across time pressure conditions.
 Response times that were 3 SD from the mean were considered outliers and excluded.
-We also excluded response times under 100ms, as this constitutes the assumed minimum perceptual threshold to give an answer (Whelan, 2008).
+We also excluded response times under 100ms, as this constitutes the assumed minimum perceptual threshold to give a response (Whelan, 2008).
 This resulted in the exclusion of 1.77% of trials across all participants.
-For the statistical analyses, response times were log-transformed and analyzed with linear mixed-effects model with affect condition, time pressure, and their interaction as fixed effects, and random effects with random intercepts for participants.
+For the statistical analyses, response times were log-transformed and analyzed with linear mixed-effects model with affect condition, time pressure, and their interaction as fixed effects, and random intercepts for participants.

 Results